Jack Haig (cyclist): Career

 He won the young rider classification in the 2014 Tour Down Under.
 He was named in the startlist for the 2016 Vuelta a España.
-In August 2017, he took his first professional win when he won stage 6 of the Tour de Pologne.
-In May 2018, he was named in the startlist for the 2018 Giro d'Italia.
-In July 2019, he was named in the startlist for the 2019 Tour de France.
+He took his first professional win by winning stage 6 of the 2017 Tour de Pologne.
+He was named in the startlist for the 2018 Giro d'Italia.
+He was named in the startlist for the 2019 Tour de France.